Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

 2. Insert SD card to the SDWire.

-3. Put SDWire into the DUT and connect it to the TS with the micro USB - USB cable.
+3. Put SDWire into the DUT (Device Under Test) and connect it to the TS with the micro USB - USB cable.

 4. Check whether SDWire is configured by reproducing the following steps:
     * run in terminal the following command: